jabdul/apln/README.md

 apln
 ===

-apln is the command-line interface tool for Appland; en-to-end front-end development framework.
+apln is the command-line interface tool for Appland; an end-to-end front-end development framework.
 It provides simple commands for creating the scaffold for your front-end project known as modules, as well as general development management.

 ## Documentation